 To diagnose DVT, your health care provider will do a physical exam and ask questions about your symptoms.
-You'll also have a physical exam so that your doctor can check for areas of swelling, tenderness or discoloration on your skin.
-Depending on how likely you are to have a blood clot, your doctor might suggest tests, including:
+You'll also have a physical exam so that your doctor can check for areas of swelling, tenderness or changes in skin color.

 - Duplex ultrasound.
 This noninvasive test uses sound waves to create pictures of how blood flows through your veins.
 It's the standard test for diagnosing DVT.
 For the test, a technician gently moves a small hand-held device (transducer) on your skin over the body area being studied.
 Sometimes a series of ultrasounds are done over several days to determine whether a blood clot is growing or to check for a new one.

 - Venography.
 This test uses X-rays and dye to create a picture of the veins in the legs and feet.
 The dye is injected into a large vein in your foot or ankle.
 An X-ray creates an image of the veins in your legs and feet, to look for clots.
 The test is invasive, so it's rarely performed.
-Other tests, such as ultrasound, can usually confirm the diagnosis.
+Other tests, such as ultrasound, often are done first.